TTI Research Scientist

 Short Biography

-Mr. Warner is an active member of the TRB AR080 Highway/Rail Crossings and AR070 Rail Safety Committees and is Chair of the Joint Subcommittee on Railroad Trespass & Suicide Prevention.
+Mr. Warner is a member of TRB Committee AR070 Rail Safety, Chair of the Joint Subcommittee on Railroad Trespass & Suicide Prevention, and Friend to committees related to urban rail transit, freight rail, and trucking research.
 He holds BS (1997) and ME (2001) degrees in Civil Engineering from Texas A&M University.